General Mills Logo

 General Mills Logo 1956

-Since the company produces television programs, among other things, it decided to stylize its logo to resemble a TV screen.
+Since the company produces television programs, it decided to stylize its logo to resemble a TV screen.
 As a result, the base has taken on a rectangular shape with rounded corners.
 It was dark blue and was inside a yellow frame.
 Inside was the brand’s name, which they displayed in bold white letters with short serifs.
 The dot above the “i” looked like a large yellow circle.

 1959 – 1963